samunemeth/E-paper-Clock/README.md

   - Deep sleep wakeup with gpio: [StackOverflow](https://stackoverflow.com/questions/76823215/deep-sleep-with-ext0-or-ext1-on-esp32-c3-mini-1)
   - Holding pins in deep sleep: [Reddit](https://www.reddit.com/r/esp32/comments/1dhh5ez/esp32c3_pin_goes_high_on_deep_sleep/).

-## Other Uses, Future Updates
+## Ports, Future Updates

 The display could be reasonably used with *Esphome*.
 The configuration however is quite difficult, and the power efficiency will definitely be worse.
+I do not think I will be attempting to port it.
+I already have code for a [similar project](#related-projects).

 I'm already designing a new version of the mainboard.
 This version will probably have a new pinout, and may not require the global SPI remap.
+The current board requires some patching, and does not fulfill all my requirements.
+I will not be uploading this board version, but I'm working on the new one, that sould work out of the box.

 ## Related Projects

 The mainboard is borrowed from *Weather Station V1*.
 The only hardware difference is the display, as that project uses the 3 color version.
 The software however is completely different, as that project uses *Esphome*.

+After designing the new mainboard, I will be publishing mor information and configuration regarding that project, in a seprate repo.